 What is your sensitivity level to caffeine?
-The more sensitive you are, the earlier you need to cut yourself off to get proper sleep.
+The more sensitive you are, the earlier you must cut yourself off to get proper sleep.

 Here’s the thing – I had no idea just how negatively my caffeine consumption was impacting my sleep until I quit drinking Coke every day.
 No more weird 5 p.m. crashes followed by 7 p.m. second winds that had me up way past my bedtime.

-Even if you’re able to get to sleep okay, are you also staying asleep throughout the night?
-Lifestyle choices (like how much caffeine you consume) impact both of these.
+Even if you can get to sleep okay, are you staying asleep throughout the night?
+Lifestyle choices (like how much caffeine you consume) impact both.

 *If you’re taking any medication, consult your doctor beforehand to avoid potentially harmful interactions.*